Facing Charges for a Domestic Assault on a Family Member in Virginia?

-Our Lawyer for Domestic Violence Charges Answers Questions and Addresses Concerns
+Our Domestic Violence Defense Attorney Answers Your Questions

-Being faced with domestic violence charges is a frightening experience, as consequences are potentially severe, so it’s natural to have concerns.
+Facing domestic violence charges is frightening; consequences are potentially severe and concerns are common.
 Here are some answers to questions Cody Villalon is often asked:

 The victim wants to drop the charges.
-Do I need to worry?
+Do I need legal counsel?

-You still need an attorney.
-In Virginia the victim of an assault on a family member has no right to drop the charge.
-The Commonwealth will often still want to prosecute you and may even threaten to charge the victim with additional charges of their own if they don’t cooperate as a witness against you.
-You still need the strongest defense you can get.
+Yes, you still need a domestic violence defense attorney.
+In Virginia, the victim of an assault on a family member has no right to drop the charges.
+The Commonwealth may decide to proceed with prosecution and may threaten to charge the victim if they don’t cooperate as a witness.

 Who is considered to be a family or household member?

-According to the law (Code of Virginia § 16.1-228), a family or household member is defined as any of the following:
+According to the law (Code of Virginia § 16.1-228), a family or household member is defined as:

-- A spouse or former spouse, whether or not you live together.
+- A spouse or former spouse, regardless of whether you live together

 - Individuals and any children who have cohabited in the past 12 months.